viv3k19/Testimonial_DocumentParser_Implementation/using_OpenParse/README.md

 # DocumentParser_using_OpenParse

-This project demonstrates how to use OpenParse, a document parsing library, to extract and process various elements from PDF files.
+This notebook demonstrates how to use OpenParse, a document parsing library, to extract and process various elements from PDF files.
 The notebook covers basic document parsing, table data extraction, metadata extraction, and advanced parsing with custom processing steps.

 ## Table of Contents